javascript-tutorial/en.javascript.info/1-js/06-more-functions/08-call-apply-decorators/article.md

 # Decorators and forwarding, call/apply

-Javascript gives exceptional flexibility when dealing with functions.
+JavaScript gives exceptional flexibility when dealing with functions.
 They can be passed around, used as objects, and now we'll see how to *forward* calls between them and *decorate* them.

 [cut]